-Frequently a value needs to be obtained from one of several dataflow channels (variables, queues, broadcasts or streams).
+Frequently a value needs to be obtained from one of several dataflow channels (variables, queue streams).
 The Select class is suitable for such scenarios.
-Select can scan multiple dataflow channels and pick one channel from all the input channels, which currently have a value available for read.
-The value from that channels is read and returned to the caller together with the index of the originating channel.
-Picking the channel is either random, or based on channel priority, in which case channels with lower position index in the Select constructor have higher priority.
+Select can scan multiple dataflow chan channel from all the input channels, which currently have a value available for read.
+The value from read and returned to the caller together with the index of the originating channel.
+Picking the chair or based on channel priority, in which case channels with lower position index in the Select const priority.